-Dogs, just like people, can get dandruff — an annoying, uncomfortable skin condition.
+Dogs, just like people, can get dandruff — an annoying, unsightly skin condition.

-Technically known as seborrhea, dandruff is caused by dry skin.
-Dandruff is made up of dead skin cells that fall from the skin.
-When it clumps together, it looks like white flakes.
+Dandruff is dry, flaky skin.
+It’s made up of dead skin cells that fall from the skin, looking like white flakes.

 As with humans, dandruff can be a result of many factors in your dog’s health.
 Here are a few possibilities:

 This is a medical condition where baby skin cells travel to the surface too quickly.

 The “glue” holding these cells together is weak, meaning they flake away as dandruff.

 Seborrhea in a dog may be accompanied by greasy skin, as the grease glands are also overactive.
 The cause is unknown, but certain breeds are particularly prone to seborrhea, which points to a genetic link.